DallasMorningNews/django-chartwerk/README.md

 `CHARTWERK_AWS_PATH`

 Path within your S3 bucket to append to object keys before publishing.
-Defaults to `charts`
+Defaults to `"charts"`

 `CHARTWERK_CACHE_HEADER`

 Cache header to add to chart files when published to S3.
-Defaults to `max-age=300`.
+Defaults to `"max-age=300"`.

 `CHARTWERK_DOMAIN`

 The domain of the app running Chartwerk.
-For example, your app may be hosted at `http://myapp.mydomain.com`. **Required.**
+For example, your app may be hosted at `"http://myapp.mydomain.com"`. **Required.**

 `CHARTWERK_EMBED_SCRIPT`